phillipclapham/neuroweaver/docs/Daily_Reference_Guide.md

    - *Why it works:* Clears static, prepping your brain for a fresh run.

 2. **Zoom In** (30-60 seconds)
-   - Pick something quirky—a sock, a hum, your spark—and lock on.
+   - Pick or visualize something quirky—a sock, a hum, your spark—and lock on.
 Mind wanders?
 Chuckle, reel it back.
 It’s like lifting weights for focus!
    - *Why it works:* Sharpens your brain’s spotlight—key for catching sparks.

 3. **Go Wide** (30-60 seconds)